minprog/app-studio/25 Swift/40 Unit 4/10 Content.md

 9. Building Complex Input Screens
 	- Know how to create workflows for input
 	- Know how to user a date picker

+**How to get points:**

+- Show that you have done (most of the) "protocols" Playground.
+- Show that you have done the "Favorite ahtletes" lab.
+- Show that you have done the "Remember your emojis" lab.

 ## Guided Project: List